 Start With Your Why

 If you don’t know your “why”, I suggest downloading my Business Pathfinder workbook from the Resource Library.
 I’m talking about your Why as in the book by Simon Sinek, which is a book I recommend everyone read if they are starting a business.

 Your “what” is your title.
 That’s what everyone expects you to introduce yourself with.
 For me, this would be, “Hi, I’m Veronica.
 I’m an Entrepreneur Coach.”
 Merp!
 Boring!
 No one cares (which is not true but it’s sort of true in a room full of people and sensory overload and beer and free food).
 Instead, I lead with this: “Hi, I’m Veronica.
-I coach LTBTQ women to grow a business they love.”
+I coach audacious entrepreneurs to build their empires.”
 Way more interesting, right?

 The reason this is more interesting than a title is because it begs the question.
 I’ve been asked all kinds of follow up questions, some of them being: What does that mean?
 So you’re a business coach?
 (No, I’m an Entrepreneur Coach… which begs more questions 😉 ).
 Do you work with startups?
 Are you local?
-Why is LGBTQ so different that you specialize in it?
 All of a sudden, the people I just met want to know more about my business and they will remember it later.

 Write On The Business Cards You Receive

 Business cards are absolutely essential.
 It’s one of the first things I ask my clients who have a business they struggle to grow — do you carry business cards?
 Even when you’re not at a networking event, you should have at least five business cards on you at all times.
 Put them in your wallet with your cash, or in a pocket in your purse, or in the back pocket of your jeans.
 I keep them in my wallet and my purses — I trade purses a lot, so my wallet is my backup.